livecode/livecode/docs/notes/bugfix-11020.md

-# revAvailableHandlers crashes community server 6.1.0
+# Setting or getting custom properties from global scope crashes server.